 The flaggers will begin controlling traffic in the East side construction area(s) at 0700.

-through the construction before flagging begins if at all possible---in my opinion.
+You want to be through the construction before flagging begins if at all possible---in my opinion.

 So leaving Swiftcurrent at 0600 is probably not early enough....assuming ~45 minutes to St Mary.